 I propose 3 simple practices that I follow to transition well:

 Psalm 136:1-26 taught me this.
 This psalm retells Israel’s history from creation through its conquests in Canaan with a resounding refrain: for his steadfast love endures forever.
 The Israelites remembered and relied on God’s covenant faithfulness by remembering his deeds in the past so they could trust and follow him.

 So I do the same thing: remember the past and remember the refrain.
 When I was anxious about moving to California with my brand new wife in what could be seen as a poor life decision, God’s steadfast love endures forever.
 When I was hesitant about the decision to move back to Dallas because I felt like I didn’t think it through and it cost more than I expected, God’s steadfast love endures forever.
 When I wanted to have a baby and grew anxious about timing and career paths, God’s steadfast love endures forever.

 Practicing this reminds me that everything is going to be okay and that God has pulled me through before.
 If God has pulled me through in the past, I know that he can pull me through right now.

 2. Remember God’s presence

-When you read verses 10-16 of Psalm 136, where the writer remembers the great Exodus from Egypt, you can’t help but remember the story yourself.
+When you read Psalm 136:10-16, where the writer remembers the great Exodus from Egypt, you can’t help but remember the story yourself.
 From the moment the Israelites were freed from slavery, God’s presence was literally seen in the form of pillars of cloud and fire.
 From the Red Sea to the wilderness, the Lord led them through every trial and provided for every need.